2011 Medway Council election

 The 2011 Medway Council unitary authority election took place on 5 May 2011.
 The Conservative Party won a majority on the council with 35 Councillors, The Labour Party came second with 15 councillors, and the Liberal Democrats third with 3 councillors.
-There are 2 independent councillors, There are a total of 55 seats on the council.
+There were 2 independent councillors.
+There were a total of 55 seats on the council.

-Results
+Results summary

 Council Composition

 Prior to the election the composition of the council was:

 After the election the composition of the council was: